-Now if you want to convert BTC back to Monero, I recommend not using a swapping service but instead recommend using the new Monero Atomic Swap Tool: https://unstoppableswap.net/.
+Now, as part of any process above, if you want to convert BTC back to Monero, I recommend not using a swapping service but instead recommend using the new Monero Atomic Swap Tool: https://unstoppableswap.net/.
 This will prevent unnecessary fees and intermediates when using a commercial swapping service.
 The website is self-explanatory with detailed instructions for all OSes.